The History of the National Garden

-From the very beginning, George Washington dreamed of a nation's garden that would inspire, educate, and enliven visitors to the nation's capitol as they strolled its pathways.
+George Washington dreamed of a nation's garden that would inspire, educate, and enliven visitors to the nation's capitol as they strolled its pathways.
 Today, Washington's vision is a reality.
-The National Garden is located on the National Mall on a three-acre site adjacent to the United States Botanic Garden.
-Not only does it support the USBG's efforts to emphasize our vital relationship to plants and the environment, but it also highlights our role in the conservation of both.
+The National Garden is located on the National Mall on a three-acre site adjacent to the U.S. Botanic Garden.
+Not only does it support the U.S. Botanic Garden's efforts to emphasize our vital relationship to plants and the environment, but it also highlights our role in the conservation of both.

-Take time to stroll through the grounds where you'll find:
+Take time to stroll through the grounds where you'll find the:

 First Ladies Water Garden

 The National Garden was designed as a living laboratory to educate visitors about the benefits of using native plants and sustainable gardening techniques.
 Here you'll find ways to garden in harmony with the surrounding natural ecosystem, no matter where you live.

 It's amazing to think that the National Garden grew out of enthusiasm for a single flower.
 After President Reagan designated the rose as the national flower in 1986, supporters began to dream about showcasing it in a rose garden in the nation's capital.
 The U.S. Botanic Garden was chosen as the future site.
 As support for the garden grew, so did its scope, until it finally came to include everything you see today.
 Congress authorized the Architect of the Capitol to undertake the project and, in 1991, created the National Fund, currently known as the Friends of the U.S. Botanic Garden, for the U.S. Botanic Garden to raise resources and contract for its design.